History of Karl-Anthony Towns in Timeline

 2024: Towns receives Kareem Abdul-Jabbar Social Justice Champion Award

-In 2024, Karl-Anthony Towns received the Kareem Abdul-Jabbar Social Justice Champion Award from the NBA for his social justice work, including advocating for voting rights and supporting Minnesota's legislation to restore voting rights to formerly incarcerated people.
+In 2024, Karl-Anthony Towns received the Kareem Abdul-Jabbar Social Justice Champion Award from the NBA for his social justice work, particularly advocating for voting rights and supporting Minnesota's legislation to restore voting rights to formerly incarcerated individuals.
+He also produced a short documentary, Forgiving Johnny, about the justice system.

 January 25, 2025: Towns named All-Star starter